shawly/systemd-autoheal/README.md

 Therefore you need to start your stacks as `root` user (e.g. with `sudo`).

 It is not recommended to add your user to the `docker` group anyway as it is insecure.
-So if you want to use `systemd-autoheal` because of security concerns, start by removing your user from the `docker` group!
+So if you want to use `systemd-docker-autoheal` because of security concerns, start by removing your user from the `docker` group!
 Or use [docker rootless](https://docs.docker.com/engine/security/rootless/), your choice.